What Are Salmon Farms?

 Industrial Fish Farms Threaten Our Oceans

-Salmon farms are extremely harmful to wild fish because they break natural laws, releasing dangerous levels of viruses, bacteria and sea lice into the water.
+Salmon farms are extremely harmful to wild fish because they release toxic levels of viruses, bacteria and sea lice into the water.
 These drastic changes create unstable and fragile ecosystems.

 Wild salmon are declining wherever there are salmon farms.
 Salmon are built to move – the sick and weak are left behind and consumed by predators.
 This natural process stops bacteria, viruses and parasites from multiplying.
 But when they are contained in fish farms, salmon are forced to swim around in crowded cages, through feces where disease spreads easily from fish to fish.
 This gives viruses, bacteria and sea lice the perfect circumstances to mutate, amplify, become deadlier and spill out into the surrounding ocean.
 Without predators, each sick farmed fish remains infectious much longer, pumping out pathogens until they waste away and die.